ExpediaDotCom/tesla/README.md

 2. Automatic strong versioning

-	It is extremely easy to create backwards-compatible service in Tesla.
+	It is extremely easy to create backwards-compatible services in Tesla.
 Tesla defines each application schema version in its own schema file.
-You can change the application schemas without worrying about backwards compatibility very much when you are working on the next version of your service application.
+You can change the application schemas without worrying much about backwards compatibility when you are working on the next version of your service application.
 Tesla will resolve the schema difference and generate code that is compatible with all previous versions.

 3. Cross-language support